aar0m/aar0m.github.io/essays/typescript.md

 Every programmer has a preferred coding language.
 For some, it is the first language they learned; for others, it is the language they are currently using for work, school, or some personal project.
 There are those who prefer C++, Python, or JavaScript, and even mad geniuses that enjoy assembly.

-Personally, I prefer **Python** because it is both the first language I learned and a language with a flush collection of libraries to implement machine learning and artifical intelligence.
-Although I am a Python enthuasiast, I do lament the lack of braces and understand the argument of the language feeling _loose_ in terms of typecasting variables and the lengthy compilation process.
+Personally, I prefer **Python** because it is both the first language I learned and a language with a flush collection of libraries to implement machine learning and artificial intelligence.
+Although I am a Python enthusiast, I do lament the lack of braces and understand the argument of the language feeling _loose_ in terms of type casting variables and the lengthy compilation process.

-Compared to Python, I found Javascript (a language that I recently picked up as of writing), to feel very familiar---like Python but with braces!
+Compared to Python, I found Javascript (a language that I recently picked up as of writing) to feel very familiar---like Python but with braces!
 Then, I began to wonder how the current programming languages I know (C, C++, Python, JavaScript, TypeScript) stack up against each other and which one is logically "just right" without personal biases.
 This is how my idea of the **Goldilocks Problem** for programming languages came to be.

 ## Too rigid!